What to know about rheumatoid arthritis

 knee pain, arthritis, hurt knee

-Rheumatoid arthritis (RA) is an autoimmune disease that causes severe pain, joint swelling and damage.
-And RA doesn’t just affect your joints; it can also affect organs like your skin, heart and lungs.
+Rheumatoid arthritis (RA) is an autoimmune disease, which occur when your body’s immune system attacks healthy cells.
+RA typically causes joint pain, swelling, and damage, but it often doesn’t stop there.
+It can also affect organs like your skin, heart, and lungs.

 The good news?
-Treatment advancements have greatly improved, especially for people who get diagnosed and treated early, says rheumatologist Stephen Gelfand, MD, of Grand Strand Medical Center in Myrtle Beach, South Carolina.
-Here are the most important facts about RA.
+Treatment advancements have greatly improved, especially for people who are diagnosed and treated early, says Stephen Gelfand, MD, a rheumatologist in Myrtle Beach, South Carolina.

 • Rheumatoid factor (RF) and anti-cyclic citrullinated peptide (CCP), which look for certain antibodies, or proteins in your blood